 Ready for some additional help but not sure how to hire employees?
-Congrats, bringing on staff is a huge milestone.
+Congrats, bringing on staff is a huge milestone for any business.

 When thinking about how to hire your first employee, your fiftieth, or some seasonal help, there are a few important things to consider.
 You need to find the right candidates and make sure you’ve set everything up correctly (and legally).